Skip to Main Content

 FICA generates money for Social Security and Medicare programs through taxes imposed on nearly every employee and employer in the United States.
 Signed under the Social Security Act of 1935, FICA was first enacted to provide financial benefits for retired workers aged 65 or older.
 In 1965, FICA expanded with the passage of the Medicare Act, a law that established a health insurance program for the elderly.
 Today, FICA provides the funding for both.

+FICA is a U.S. federal payroll tax that is automatically deducted from an employee’s paycheck.
+But exactly how much is FICA tax?
 That depends on if you’re an employee or employer.
 FICA combines Social Security and Medicare taxes for a total rate of 15.3%, but the cost is split between each party.

+Your nine-digit Social Security number tracks how much you pay.
+Employees earn credits for Social Security benefits as they continue to work and pay FICA taxes.
 The Social Security Administration uses the number of credits you’ve earned to determine your eligibility for Medicare, retirement or disability benefits and your family’s eligibility for survivor benefits once you reach retirement age.

 Employee and employer FICA contributions